-Avoiding gluten can help in non-celestial autoimmune diseases, but it is important to first talk to a doctor before eliminating foods that contain gluten.
+Avoiding gluten can help in non-celestial autoimmune diseases, but it is essential to first talk to a doctor before eliminating gluten foods.
 Other foods and nutrients can be dangerous, especially if consumed in large quantities.

 - Soy, since it can affect the absorption of thyroxine.

-- Iodine, found in seaweed and other marine algae, and in supplements, including some multivitamins.
+- Iodine is found in seaweed and other marine algae and supplements, including some multivitamins.

-- Iron supplements, since they can affect the absorption of thyroxine.
+- Iron supplements since can affect the absorption of thyroxine.

-- Cruciferous vegetables such as cauliflower, kale and cabbage may contribute to a goiter, but only in very large quantities.
+- Cruciferous vegetables such as cauliflower, kale, and cabbage may contribute to a goiter, but only in vast quantities.

 - The consumption of additional iodine can interfere with the balance involved in the treatment.
 If hyperthyroidism develops, iodine can be dangerous.
 Any change in diet or supplementation should be discussed with a doctor.